COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     Then I should see only the tasks that are due within the selected time period.

     And tasks outside this time period should not be displayed.

-  **Scenario 2:** View sub-task due dates
+**Scenario 2:** View tasks in a custom date range

-    Given I have sub-tasks (tasks within tasks) with various due dates
+      Given I have tasks with various due dates

-    When I select the "Day/Week/Month/Year" filter
+      When I select the "Custom Range" filter

-    And choose a specific date as the period
+      And specify a start and end date for the custom range

-    Then I should see only the sub-tasks that are due on that selected date.
+      Then I should see only the tasks due in that specified range.

-    And parent tasks not due on that date should be excluded unless they contain a matching sub-task.
+      And tasks outside this range should not be displayed.

+**Scenario 3:** Show message when no tasks are due within the selected period

+      Given I have tasks with various due dates

+      When I select a filter for a specific period (e.g., Day, Week, Month, Year)

+      And there are no tasks due within the selected period

+      Then I should see a message indicating that there are no tasks due in this time period.

+      And the task list should be empty.

-**Scenario 3:** Clear filter
+**Scenario 4:** Clear filter

     Given I have applied a filter to view tasks within a specific period